 - Fatigue or decreased energy

-Signs of overdose could include, but are not limited, to:
+Common warning signs of overdose could include, but are not limited to:

 - Shallow breathing

 - Difficulty breathing

 If you suspect an individual has overdosed, call 911 immediately.

 Over-consumption of prescribed, illegal, or over-the-counter substances can result in serious harm.
 An overdose requires immediate medical attention and can be fatal.
 If you suspect overdose, call 911.

 What emergency responders need to know:

 - Person’s name and birthdate

 - Known prescribed medications

 - Substance – what it is, the amount, and when it was ingested